 When you are searching for and selecting members of your healthcare team, remember that your doctor works for you!
-It is important to find someone you feel comfortable with and that listens to your questions and concerns and treats you with respect.
+It is important to find someone you feel comfortable with that listens to your questions and concerns and treats you with respect.

 Approach this the same way you might approach hiring an employee or hiring someone to work on your home.
 Think of how you are "interviewing" them to find out if you want to "hire" them as your doctor.

-- Ask their front desk staff about how long it usually takes to get an appointment and what policies they have for rescheduling or fees for missed appointments.
+- How easy is it to get an appointment?
+Ask their front desk staff about how long it usually takes to get an appointment and what policies they have for rescheduling or fees for missed appointments.

-- Does the office have walk-in hours?
+- What does office culture seem like?
+Does the office have walk-in hours?

-- Ask how they coordinate your care with other doctors you may be seeing.
+Communication is everything.
+Ask how they coordinate your care with other doctors you may be seeing.